-- 1. Students must demonstrate critical thinking skills so that they can problem-solve creatively, master abstract ideas, and synthesize information presented in academic, clinical and fieldwork settings. - 2.
-Individuals must be able to measure, calculate, reason, analyze, process, integrate, synthesize, apply and retain facts, concepts, and data. - 3.
-Individuals must develop and exhibit a sense of Professional ethics, and also recognize and apply pertinent legal and ethical standards. - 4.
-Individuals must be able to combine separate pieces of information or specific answers to problems to come up with logical explanations for why seemingly unrelated events occur or are utilized together. - 5.
-Individuals must use ingenuity and imagination in solving novel, ill-defined problems in complex, real-world settings.
+Overview: Students must demonstrate critical thinking skills so that they can problemsolve creatively, master abstract ideas, and synthesize information presented in academic, clinical, and fieldwork settings.
+An occupational therapy student must possess the ability to:

+- Measure, calculate, reason, analyze, process, integrate, synthesize, apply and retain facts, concepts, and data. - Develop and exhibit a sense of professional ethics and also recognize and apply pertinent legal and ethical standards. - Combine separate pieces of information or specific answers to problems to come up with logical explanations for why seemingly unrelated events occur or are utilized together. - Use ingenuity and imagination in solving novel, ill-defined problems in complex, real-world settings.

-Psychomotor
+Psychomotor Skills